Robert and Lois Coker Trustees Chair of Genetics

 USDA, NIFA, National Needs Fellowships

-Over the past two decades, tremendous progress has been made to advance our understanding of crop genome organization, variation, and evolution, particularly as it relates to potential discovery and exploitation of useful genic or genotypic diversity in plants.
-Critical to this progress has been advances in molecular biology/genetics, genomics, as well as thoughtful applications of the theories of evolutionary biology and plant breeding.
+Over the past decade, tremendous progress has been made to advance our understanding of crop genome organization, variation, and evolution, particularly as it relates to potential discovery and exploitation of useful genic or genotypic diversity in plants.
+Critical to this progress has been advances in molecular biology/genetics, genomics, and computational biology as well as thoughtful applications of the theories of evolutionary biology and plant breeding.
 It is well recognized that a crop genome is a dynamic unit whose organization and variation has been molded by evolutionary processes and human intervention.

-Dr. Kresovich’s research objectives are: (1) to identify regions of the sorghum, sugar cane, and maize genomes which have been fixed through evolution, domestication, or crop improvement and associate these selective sweeps with useful types and traits, (2) to characterize and understand the relationship between DNA sequence variation and desirable phenotypes, (3) to identify both conserved sequences across grass/grain families and genera and rapidly evolving sequences between species and individuals to predict gene diversity and function, (4) to characterize molecular diversity of sorghum, sugar cane, and maize in natural populations, landraces, and elite germplasm, and (5) to develop and test strategies to efficiently discover, conserve, and use variation in natural populations and genebank collections by integrating current advances in genomics, bioinformatics, and plant genetics/breeding.
+Dr. Kresovich’s research objectives are: (1) to identify genes of the sorghum, sugar cane, and maize genomes impacting evolution, domestication or crop improvement, (2) to characterize and understand the relationship between DNA sequence variation and desirable phenotypes, (3) to characterize molecular and phenotypic diversity of sorghum, sugar cane, and maize in natural populations, landraces, and elite germplasm, and (4) to develop and test strategies to efficiently discover, conserve, and use variation in natural populations and genebank collections by integrating current advances in genomics, bioinformatics, and plant genetics/breeding.

 Cooper, E.A., and S. Kresovich.
 Accepted.
 The comparative and evolutionary genomics of sorghum.
 In: Achieving Sustainable Cultivation of Sorghum.
 Vol. 1, Chapter 4.
 Burleigh Dodds, London.

 Boyles, R.E., B.K.
 Pfeiffer, E.A.
 Cooper, K.J.
 Zielinski, M.T.
 Myers, W.L.
 Rooney, and S. Kresovich.
-Accepted.
+2017.
 QTL mapping of agronomic and yield traits in two grain sorghum biparental families.
 Crop Sci.

 Boyles, R.E., B.K.
 Pfeiffer, B.L.
 Rauh, E.A.
 Cooper, K.J.
 Zielinski, M.T.
 Myers, Z.W.
 Brenton, W.L.
 Rooney, and S. Kresovich.
 2017.
 Genetic dissection of sorghum grain quality traits using diverse and segregating populations.
 Theor.
 Appl.
 Genet.
 697-716.